A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-\begin{theorem} There is an efficient randomized algorithm that returns a schedule of profit at least $\Pi$, expected cost at most $2C$ and makespan at most $3T$ and guarantees that for each job $j$, it is scheduled with probability $r_j$, where $T$ is the optimal expected makespan with expected cost $C$ and expected profit $\Pi$.
-If the fairness guarantee on \emph{any one} job can be relaxed, then for every fixed $\epsilon > 0$, there is an efficient algorithm to construct a schedule that has profit at least $\Pi$, expected cost at most $C(1 + 1/\epsilon)$ and makespan at most $(2+\epsilon)T$. \end{theorem}
+\begin{theorem} Suppose we are given a vector $r = (r_j:~j \in J) \in [0,1]^n$ of fairness requirements.
+There is an efficient randomized algorithm that returns a schedule of expected profit at least $\Pi$, expected cost at most $2C$, makespan at most $3T$ with probabiity $1$, and guarantees that for each job $j$, it is scheduled with the specified probability $r_j$, where $T$ is the optimal expected makespan with expected cost $C$, expected profit $\Pi$, and under the fairness requirements $r$. \end{theorem}

+We start with Theorem \ref{thm:sched-outlier} and describe the algorithm \textbf{Sched-Outlier} first.
+Next, we prove Theorem \ref{thm:sched-fairness}.
+While the main ideas behind \textbf{Sched-Outlier} are similar to those of Section~\ref{sec:sched-cap}, the choice of constraints to drop becomes more complex.
+It is now possible that there exist singleton jobs each with only one fractional assignment to a machine, which was not possible if all jobs need to be assigned as in Section~\ref{sec:sched-cap}.
+Hence, we may not be able to maintain the (Assign) constraints always.
+For jobs whose (Assign) constraints are dropped, we carefully maintain the total profit obtained from these jobs.
+This leads to a few possible configurations at a vertex of the polytope.
+We provide a rounding scheme for each of these configurations, leading to the desired approximation factors.
+We now describe the algorithm in more detail.